 The first and foremost objective of this Report is to summarize available data and findings relating to the Everglades restoration effort.
-Information from this Report will be used by the District and DEP for making decisions affecting implementation of the Everglades Construction Project (ECP) and other restoration and management activities.
+Information from this Report will be used by the District and Department for making decisions affecting implementation of the Everglades Construction Project (ECP) and other restoration and management activities.
 It is important to recognize that the Report does not conclude any planning or public input process.
 Rather, the Report is part of an ongoing process to provide information for decisions and updates on important programs.
-In addition, the Report satisfies the reporting requirements and specifications of multiple permits, including: the U.S. Army Corps of Engineers (Corps) Section 404 permit for the ECP; DEP permits for the ECP; the Non- ECP permit issued by DEP; and the DEP Long-Term Compliance Permit, which the District will apply for in December 2003.
+In addition, the Report satisfies, or partially satisfies, the reporting requirements and specifications of multiple permits, including: the U.S. Army Corps of Engineers (Corps) Section 404 permit for the ECP; Department permits for the ECP; and the Non-ECP permit issued by the Department.
 It is also the intent of District authors to provide information needed for resource management whether there is a specific requirement for reporting or not.

-This Everglades Consolidated Report has been produced pursuant to section 373.4592(4)(d) 6 F.S., which requires the District to submit an annual peer-reviewed report to state officials; this requirement is RAM 8 of the Everglades Program (Table 1-1).
-The scientific workshop and the public hearing are part of the peer review process and were held in September 1999.
+This 2001 Everglades Consolidated Report has been produced pursuant to section 373.4592(4)(d) 6 F.S., which requires the District to submit an annual peer-reviewed report to state officials; this requirement is RAM 8 of the Everglades Program (Table 1-1).
+The scientific workshops and public hearing are part of the peer review process and were held in October 2000.
 Through that review process, numerous other agencies or organizations contributed information and focus to this report.
-However, unlike the 1999 Everglades Interim Report, peer review is not required to include a public hearing with public access to the review panel.
-The District's Executive Council voted to hold a public hearing and to conduct an open panel review for this Report because the issues being communicated are very important to local resource agencies and the public, and the issues deserve open deliberation before a panel of objective experts.
-The concept is that everyone benefits from peer review in the sunshine and the District is able to generate a more credible and responsive product through constructive public criticism.
+However, peer review is not required to include a public hearing with public access to the review panel.
+In 1999, the District's Executive Council voted to hold a public hearing and to conduct an open panel review for this Report because the issues being communicated are very important to local resource agencies and the public, and the issues deserve open deliberation before a panel of objective experts.
+The concept is that everyone benefits from peer review 'in the sunshine' and the District is able to generate a credible and responsive product through constructive public criticism.
+This open review process was continued for the 2001 Report and will be detailed in a section of this chapter.

-The contents of this 2000 Everglades Consolidated Report expand upon those of the 1999 Everglades Interim Report (SFWMD, 1999).
+The contents of this 2001 Everglades Consolidated Report are the same as those of the 2000 Report.
 The data and findings will be used for decisions regarding the implementation of the ECP and other restoration programs, and are set forth in the Act (Section 373.4592(4)(d)5.
 F.S.) as follows: